nodeschool/madrid/firstgathering.md

 ### Activities

-When people had arrived and calmed down a bit, we explained what we had come to do: learn Node.js together using the [tutorials](http://nodeschool.io/#workshopper-list).
+When people had arrived and settled down a bit, we explained what we had come to do: learn Node.js together using the [tutorials](http://nodeschool.io/#workshopper-list).

 ![Explaining the basics](https://raw.githubusercontent.com/nodeschool/madrid/master/img/nodeschool-start.jpeg)